Omar ekes out House primary win over centrist in Minnesota

 OMAR SURVIVES TOUGH CHALLENGE

 Omar, who represents Minneapolis and is one of the left's leading voices in Congress, has defended calls to redirect public safety funding more into community-based programs.
-A moderate Democrat whose north Minneapolis base suffers from more violent crime than other parts of the city, former Minneapolis City Councilmember Don Samuels seized on the issue in the primary.
+She squared off with former City Councilmember Don Samuels, whose north Minneapolis base suffers from more violent crime than other parts of the city.

-Samuels, who had argued that Omar is divisive, helped defeat a ballot question last year that sought to replace the city police department with a new public safety unit.
+Samuels argued that Omar is divisive and helped defeat a ballot question last year that sought to replace the city police department with a new public safety unit.
 He and others also successfully sued the city to force it to meet minimum police staffing levels called for in Minneapolis' charter.

-Samuels said his narrow margin of defeat shows that Omar is beatable: “If this was the general election, no doubt that we would have won this race,” he told The Associated Press.
-Omar released a statement saying, “Tonight’s victory is a testament to how much our district believes in the collective values we are fighting for and how much they’re willing to do to help us overcome defeat.”
+Samuels said his narrow loss shows that Omar is beatable: “If this was the general election, no doubt that we would have won this race."
+Omar countered, “Tonight’s victory is a testament to how much our district believes in the collective values we are fighting for.”

 Barb Atkinson, a 53-year-old part-time event planner for a radio station who supported Samuels, called Omar "too far to the left.”

 “Although I respect Ilhan Omar and what she’s done, I disagree with the defund the police.
 I really think that wording sends the wrong message,” Atkinson said.
-“We need our police.
-We need the police, and we need our leaders to work together to solve this issue.
-We don’t need it to be more divided.”
+She added, "We need our leaders to work together to solve this issue.”

 Omar, who is seeking her third term in the House, had crushed a similar primary challenge two years ago from a well-funded but lesser-known opponent.

 “She’s had a lot of adversity already and pushback.
-I don’t think her work is done, and I think she has a lot to bring to the table,” said Kathy Ward, a 62-year-old property caretaker for an apartment building in Minneapolis who voted for Omar.
+I don’t think her work is done,” said Kathy Ward, a 62-year-old property caretaker for an apartment building in Minneapolis who voted for Omar.
 “We’ve got to give her a chance.”

 Two other members of the Squad — Rep. Rashida Tlaib of Michigan and Rep. Cori Bush of Missouri — won their Democratic primaries last week.